cycle-hnu/cycle-hnu.github.io/content/post/hpcchina2024/index.md

 ---
-title: Jie Zhao participated in <a href='https://ccf.org.cn/hpcchina2024'>CCF HPC China 2024</a> and be a guest speaker at <a href='https://ccf.org.cn/hpcchina2024/schedule_d_2010'>The 3rd High-Performance Deep Learning System Forum</a>
+title: Jie Zhao participated in CCF HPC China 2024 and be a guest speaker at The 3rd High-Performance Deep Learning System Forum
 date: 2024-9-26
 image:
   focal_point: 'top'